 History of Immersion Program in Milwaukee

 MFIS and MSL are well recognized as two of the best performing schools in Milwaukee Public Schools as well as the state.
-In fact, MSL is consistently recognized by US News and World Report as a top school in the nation.
+In fact, MSL has been recognized by US News and World Report as a top school in the nation.